1. BACKGROUND AND PURPOSE

 - Kitchen cabinet interior organisers

-- Wall-mounted shelving in any room3
+- Wall-mounted shelving in any room2

-- Wall-mounted shelving systems in closets and storage rooms.
+- Wall-mounted shelving systems in closets

 - Although some brands of self-adhesive hooks claim to be easily removed, they often damage painted wall surfaces.
 Nail-and-hook or screw-and-anchor hooks and hangers are recommended when fixing any items to interior walls.

 - Any shelves installed by residents should be made of materials certified as No Added Urea Formaldehyde (NAUF) or Ultra Low Emitting Formaldehyde (ULEF).
 All shelves available from IKEA meet this standard.

-4. REPAINTING UNIT WALLS
+4. REPAINTING SUITE WALLS

 a.
 Surfaces That May Not Be Painted